rougin/torin/CONTRIBUTING.md

 $ composer test
 ```

-> [!NOTE]
-> Bug fixes should add a test that fails without the fix.

 * **Code quality** - check for potential bugs and errors with `phpstan`.
 ```bash
 $ composer analyze